Ee-Chee/Spiced-Academy-tabasco-curriculum/wk5_url_describe/README.md

 The host is 127.0.0.1:8080
 The hostname is 127.0.0.1
 The port is 8080
-The path is /test?a=100&b=200
 The pathname is /test
 The query is a=100&b=200
 The value of the a parameter is 100
 The value of the b parameter is 200
 ```

-All of this can be accomplished using Node's <a href="https://nodejs.org/api/url.html">`url`</a> and <a href="https://nodejs.org/api/querystring.html">`querystring`</a> modules, both of which have a `parse` method that accepts a string as a parameter and returns an object.
+All of this can be accomplished using Node's <a href="https://nodejs.org/api/url.html">ur`</a> and <a href="https://nodejs.org/api/querystring.html">querystring</a> modules, both of which have a `parse` method that accepts a string as a parameter and returns an object.
+(The [parse](https://nodejs.org/api/url.html#url_url_parse_urlstring_parsequerystring_slashesdenotehost) method of the url module is described as a legacy API.
+It is not deprecated, however, and you can feel free to use it).